-I was also into speaking, as a lecturer, in a series of Seminar-Workshops for local legislators from all over the Visayas.
+I had been into speaking in 2010, as a lecturer, in a series of Seminar-Workshops for local legislators from all over the Visayas.
 My topic was “The Official and Mass Media” where i expound how should our government officials handle the mass media.

 In some occasions, i do lecture on various journalism topics during some seminars for the students.
 There are invitations for me to lecture on audio-video productions while i remain open for free lance video documentary productions.

 I had also my first professional Cebuano translation job which i was paid for.

 For a very short time, i worked unofficially for a government office where my tasks were varied–from writing and drafting resolutions and ordinances to video editing/production.